Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

 <!-- [Let's deploy!!!](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=cli) -->

-We will start of by creating Azure Open AI resource in the new resource group you created in [Prerequisites](/azure-open-ai-rag-oyd-text-images/prerequisites#create-azure-resource-group) section.
-Please run the following connact to create the resource.
+We will start by creating an **Azure OpenAI resource** in the new resource group you created in the [Prerequisites](/azure-open-ai-rag-oyd-text-images/prerequisites#create-azure-resource-group) section.
+Please run the following command to create the resource:

 ```bash {class="bash-class" id="bash-codeblock" lineNos=inline tabWidth=2}
 az cognitiveservices account create \